Feashliaa/fastapi-agent-orchestrator/README.md

 ## Design decisions

 **CLI, not a daemon.** A file-watcher is available (`orchestrator watch`), but the primary interface is a one-shot CLI.
-Reviewers need deterministic, inspectable runs against multiple branches - a persistent background process is the wrong shape for that.
+Reviewers need deterministic, inspectable runs against multiple branches - a persistent background process is the wrong shape for that, which is why a daemon wasn't to be used.

 **Real tool-use loop, not prompt-stuffing.** The model runs a genuine multi-turn tool-use conversation.
 It navigates the repo, reads real files, runs real tests, and gets real output back.
-Not a chain of single-shot prompts; the agent reasons across iterations.
+Not a chain of single-shot prompts; the agent reasons across iterations and builds a more thorough solution, while being more cost efficient than prompt stuffing.

 **Provider-agnostic.** `providers.py` defines a `Provider` interface with two implementations (`AnthropicProvider`, `OpenAIProvider`).
-The agent loop doesn't care which is underneath.
+The agent loop doesn't care which is underneath, as it truly doesn't matter.
 Switching is a flag; adding Gemini or a local model is a new subclass.

 **Confidence-gated mutations.** Every `write_file` call must include a confidence score in `[0,1]` and a one-sentence reason. `ChangeGate` applies changes ≥ 0.85 automatically and routes the rest through a human review (unified diff in terminal, y/n prompt).
 This directly addresses the spec's "knows when it needs a human's okay" line and makes the agent's reasoning auditable.

-**AST grounding.** Before the LLM sees anything, `scanner.py` walks the repo with `ast` and produces a structured inventory: FastAPI endpoints (with HTTP method and route), undocumented symbols, modules without a matching test file.
-That inventory is injected into the agent's first message, so it cannot hallucinate "I documented the FooBar endpoint" when no such endpoint exists.
+**AST grounding.** Before the LLM sees anything, `scanner.py` walks the repo with `ast` and produces a structured inventory: FastAPI endpoints (with HTTP method and route), undocumented symbols - meaning functions, asynchronous or not. as well as classes and endpoins, and modules without a matching test file.
+That inventory is applied into the agent's first message, so it cannot hallucinate "I documented the FooBar endpoint" when no such endpoint actually exists.

 **Three prompts, one engine.** The docs, bugs, and tests modes share the same tool loop - what differs is the system prompt and the auto-injected worklist.
 Prompts live in `prompts.py` for easy iteration.

 **Pipeline order: docs → bugs → tests.** Running bugs before tests avoids a chicken-and-egg problem.
 If tests are written against current (possibly buggy) behavior, they codify the bugs, and bugs-mode can't fix anything without breaking them.
 With this ordering, bugs-mode operates on cleaner code, and tests-mode writes tests against corrected behavior.
+However, depending on how you set up the prompts, the order could be shifted.

 **FastAPI-aware test generation.** The tests prompt mandates `pytest-asyncio` + `httpx.AsyncClient` with `ASGITransport` for async endpoints.
 A common failure mode is using sync `TestClient` on async routes and getting confusing errors.
 Tautological tests (`assert x is not None`) are explicitly disallowed.

-**Findings, not just fixes.** The `report_finding` tool lets the agent record things it noticed but chose not to act on (design smells, ambiguous bugs, coverage gaps).
+**Findings, not just fixes.** The `report_finding` tool lets the agent record things it noticed but chose not to act on (poor design/architecture, ambiguous bugs, coverage gaps).
 These land in the HTML report alongside applied/rejected changes and the agent's final summary.

 **HTML report.** Every mode produces a standalone report: counts, findings with severity, applied changes, rejected changes with confidence scores, and the agent's final summary.